phaserjs/phaser/README.md

 * BitmapText now uses the new XML parser which should work under CocoonJS without clashes.
 * BitmapText signature changed so you can support fonts with spaces in their names.
 * Loader.bitmapFont now has 2 extra parameters: xSpacing and ySpacing.
 These allow you to add extra spacing to each letter or line of the font.
-* Added the new BitmapFont class.
-This is for rendering retro style fixed-width bitmap fonts into an Image object.
+* Added the new RetroFont class.
+This is for rendering fixed-width bitmap fonts into an Image object.
 It's a texture you can apply to a Sprite/Image.
 * Added Cache.updateFrameData which is really useful for swapping FrameData blocks in the cache.
 * Loader.physics now lets you load Lime + Corona JSON Physics data, which can be used with Body.loadPolygon and Body.loadData.
 * Cache.addPhysicsData and Cache.getPhysicsData allow you to store parsed JSON physics data in the cache, for sharing between Bodies.